Otto von Bismarck

-Bismarck was strong-willed, outspoken, and overbearing, but he could also be polite, charming, and witty.
-Occasionally he displayed a violent temper, which he sometimes feigned to get the results he wanted, and he kept his power by melodramatically threatening resignation time and again, which cowed Wilhelm I. He possessed not only a long-term national and international vision but also the short-term ability to juggle complex developments.
-Bismarck became a hero to German nationalists, who built many monuments honouring him.
-Many historians praise him as a visionary who was instrumental in uniting Germany and, once that had been accomplished, kept the peace in Europe through adroit diplomacy.
-Historian Robert K. Massie has noted Bismarck's popular image was as "gruff" and "militaristic", while in reality "Bismarck's tool was aggressive, ruthless diplomacy."
+Bismarck is most famous for his role in German unification.
+During the German Imperial period, he became a hero to German nationalists, who built monuments honouring him.
+Historians praise him as a visionary who kept the peace in Europe through diplomacy.
+However, he has been criticized for his domestic policies such as his persecution of Catholics as well as his authoritarian rule in general as Chancellor.

 Early years

 Bismarck was born in 1815 at Schönhausen, a noble family estate west of Berlin in Prussian Saxony.
-His father, Karl Wilhelm Ferdinand von Bismarck (1771–1845), was a Junker estate owner and a former Prussian military officer; his mother, Wilhelmine Luise Mencken (1789–1839), was the well-educated daughter of a senior government official in Berlin.
+His father, Karl Wilhelm Ferdinand von Bismarck (1771–1845), was a Swabian-descendant Junker estate owner and a former Prussian military officer; his mother, Wilhelmine Luise Mencken (1789–1839), was the well-educated daughter of a senior government official in Berlin whose family produced many civil servants along with academics.
 In 1816, the family moved to its Pomeranian estate, Kniephof (now Konarzewo, Poland), northeast of Stettin (now Szczecin), in the then-Prussian province of Farther Pomerania.
 There, Bismarck spent his childhood in a bucolic setting.
+Despite the assets they held, their financial affairs were average; Ferdinand's below adequate agricultural skills led to a decreased salary, with Bismarck having never obtained any significant wealth before unification, given the lack of such received from his father.

 Bismarck had two siblings: his older brother Bernhard (1810–1893) and his younger sister Malwine (1827–1908).
-The world saw Bismarck as a typical backwoods Prussian Junker, an image that he encouraged by wearing military uniforms.
+Others saw Bismarck as a typical backwoods Prussian Junker, an image that he encouraged by wearing military uniforms.
 However, he was well educated and cosmopolitan with a gift for conversation.
 Bismarck also knew English, French, Italian, Polish, and Russian.